 Need More Help?

-I offer group Music Scholarship & Aptitude Test workshops in September and October at my studio in East Dulwich.
+I offer group Music Scholarship & Aptitude Test workshops in September and October at my studio in East Dulwich or on Zoom.

 I organise lots of performance opportunities throughout the academic year for you to play in historic venues such as Handel & Hendrix in Bond Street, Clementi House in Kensington and also in less-historic but still lovely buildings in South London!